horizontalsystems/blockchain-crypto-guides/DeFi/1-defi-explained.md

     There are a number of DeFi projects which are currently governed by a geographically-distributed entities which may not even know each other.
 The governance usually takes place via proposals and voting mechanisms.

+So, that's a basic overview of how building, financing and governance of DeFi services take place.

 ## Size Of DeFi

 Decentralized finance is still a small but fast-growing industry:

-- The total amount of value locked in smart contracts powering DeFi services broke [$4B threshold](https://news.bitcoin.com/total-value-locked-in-defi-surpasses-4-billion-eth-up-over-70-last-30-days/) in August 2020
+- The total amount of value locked in smart contracts powering DeFi services broke [$4B threshold](https://news.bitcoin.com/total-value-locked-in-defi-surpasses-4-billion-eth-up-over-70-last-30-days/) in August 2020.

-- While $4B may seem like a large amount of money to an individual, it’s only a tiny fraction of the amount locked in centralized counterparts which measured in trillions.
+- While $4B may seem like a large amount of money to an individual, it’s only a tiny fraction of the amount locked in centralized finance counterparts which measured in trillions.

-- In Aug 2020, top cryptocurrency projects been valued at about $250-300B total, where top DeFi services accounted for less than 10% of that.
+- In Aug 2020, the market cap for all major cryptocurrency projects been valued at about 300B total, where top DeFi services accounted for less than 10% of that.
 The page [here](https://defimarketcap.io) lists top DeFi services by market cap.

-While we can’t necessarily expect DeFi to retain that level of growth, there’s a strong momentum as more and more people grow interested in digital assets and new ways to engage with financial markets.
+While we can’t necessarily expect DeFi to retain that level of growth, there’s a strong momentum as more and more people grow interested in digital assets and new ways to engage with financial instruments in a decentralized, unconditional and private manner.